heroku/log-iss/README.md

 all `POST`s with status 503, wait for pending deliveries (subject to the five second timeout) to drain, then exit.

+log-iss will use four persistent connections per process to the destination configured in `FORWARD_DEST`.

 ## Configuration

 log-iss is configured via the environment.